SUCCESSFUL BUSINESS FUNDAMENTALS- Do you have these in place?

 How Do You Stay Connected and Talk To Your Customers?

 Every business should talk to its customers as often as possible.
 People like to talk, and people like to be asked their opinion.
 The negative criticism may be hard to hear, but it’s well worth listening and understanding how to change things to make your business better for your customers.
 Phone calls, surveys, and emails are all effective modes of staying connected.

 We need to know and understand both your direct and indirect competitors.
 We always need to keep an eye on our competitors, understand what they are doing, how they market, what their pricing is, etc. You may be unique in your town or your industry and not have direct competitors—but that doesn’t mean you don’t have indirect competitors.

 How Do You Stay Current?

 Making sure your offering and positioning are matching what is needed n the marketplace is crucial to staying in front of the “right fit” prospects and clients.
-This is not a stagnant item, and it must be re-visited and researched and tweaked.
-Is your linked in profile compelling, and are you beneficially engaging on LinkedIn?
+This is not a stagnant item; it must be revisited, researched, and tweaked.
+Is your linked-in profile compelling, and are you beneficially engaging on LinkedIn?
 And how does your website reflect you and your business?
 Is it up to date?

 I love building businesses and stand ready to work with you!

 Business and Communication Strategist